william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

 ## Analysis: Let's visualise the results!

-If we run the above pipeline on the stellar particles of each of our NIHAO-UHD galaxies, then we get the following movies in the following subsections.
+If we run the above pipeline on the stellar particles of each of our NIHAO-UHD galaxies, then we get the movies in the following subsections &mdash; which obviously contain a great deal of information on the nature of the formation and evolution of the respective galaxies.

 ### g2.79e12